-Net cash provided by operating activities was \$184.8 million for the three months ended March 31, 2018 compared to \$149.7 million for the three months ended March 31, 2017.
+Net cash provided by operating activities was \$275.4 million for the six months ended June 30, 2018 compared to \$228.5 million for the six months ended June 30, 2017.
 The increase in net cash provided by operating activities was primarily related to cash collateral posted for derivative instruments.
-During 2018, our cash collateral posted has decreased by \$18.4 million, due to a favorable fluctuation in the fair value of our outstanding interest rate swaps and energy commodity derivatives.
-This is compared to the first quarter of 2017, which required additional cash collateral to be posted of \$2.6 million.
+During 2018, our cash collateral posted has decreased by \$44.1 million, primarily due to the settlement of derivative interest rate swaps which were in a liability position.
+We paid a net amount of \$25.9 million during the second quarter of 2018 to settle the derivative interest rate swaps.
+Also, there were favorable fluctuations in the fair value of our outstanding interest rate swaps and energy commodity derivatives, which contributed to the decrease in collateral requirements.
+This is compared to the first half of 2017, which required additional cash collateral to be posted of \$5.5 million.

-In addition, due to lower federal income tax rates, which went into effect on January 1, 2018, we overcollected from customers as our customers' rates continue to have a 35 percent corporate income tax rate built into our base rates from prior general rate cases, whereas the current income tax rate is 21 percent.
-As a result, we recorded a customer refund liability of \$21.0 million that will be returned to customers in future periods.
+In addition, lower federal income tax rates went into effect on January 1, 2018, but our customers' rates continued to have a 35 percent corporate income tax rate built into our base rates from prior general rate cases.
+As a result, we deferred the difference between the 35 percent income tax rate and the current income tax rate of 21 percent and we recorded a customer refund liability of \$19.5 million that will be returned to customers in future periods.

-The increases above were partially offset because during the first quarter of 2018 we had decreased net income (after consideration of non-cash items included in net income) of \$113.8 million, compared to \$143.9 million for the first quarter of 2017.
+The increases above were partially offset because during the first half of 2018 we had decreased net income (after consideration of non-cash items included in net income) of \$222.1 million, compared to \$235.5 million for the first half of 2017.